-Overall employment of barbers, hairdressers, cosmetologists, and shampooers is expected to grow 14 percent from 2010 to 2020, as fast as the average for all occupations.
+Overall employment of barbers, hairdressers, cosmetologists, and shampooers is projected to grow 13 percent from 2012 to 2022, as fast as the average for all occupations.
 Growth rates will vary by specialty.

-Employment of barbers is projected to grow 7 percent, slower than the average for all occupations.
+Employment of barbers is projected to grow 11 percent from 2012 to 2022, as fast as the average for all occupations.
 The need for barbers will stem primarily from an increasing population, which will lead to greater demand for basic hair-care services.

-Employment of hairdressers, hairstylists, and cosmetologists is projected to grow 16 percent, about as fast as the average for all occupations.
+Employment of hairdressers, hairstylists, and cosmetologists is projected to grow 13 percent from 2012 to 2022, about as fast as the average for all occupations.
 Demand for hair coloring, hair straightening, and other advanced hair treatments has increased in recent years, a trend that is expected to continue over the coming decade.

 For the full text of any content in this Small Business Market Research Report from SBDCNet, the link has been provided for the report publisher, while a database article can be obtained from the local public or academic library or purchased from a document delivery service for a nominal fee.